-Before you study the steps required to add subtitles to Final Cut Pro, here are some quick facts upon the format of captions supported by FCPX.
+Before you study the steps required to add subtitles to Final Cut Pro, here are some quick facts about the format of captions supported by FCPX.

-It is required to deliver contents of Caption to iTunes store.
+It is required to deliver the contents of Caption to the iTunes store.

-It is a standard caption format for web video and broadcasts.
+It is a standard caption format for web videos and broadcasts.